SAMMISolutions/docs/doc_posts/_components/lioranboard.md

 {% include image.html w="auto" src="status.png" alt="Connection Status Indicators" %}

-- Main OBS - indicates whether LioranBoard is connected to your main OBSWS
+- Main OBS - indicates whether SAMMI:Core is connected to your main OBSWS
-- Twitch Chat - indicates whether LioranBoard is connected to Twitch Chat for listening to and sending new messages
+- Twitch Chat - indicates whether SAMMI:Core is connected to Twitch Chat for listening to and sending new messages
-- Transmitter - indicates whether LioranBoard is connected to Transmitter, required for Twitch Alerts and some extensions
+- Transmitter - indicates whether SAMMI:Core is connected to Transmitter, required for Twitch Alerts and some extensions

 ### Settings
 Allows you to adjust UI settings and external connection settings.

 {% include image.html w="50" src="lb-settings.png" alt="Settings" %}

-- Allow Stream Deck and Transmitter - check this box to allow Stream Deck and Transmitter to connect to LioranBoard, fill out the port and optionally password for any incoming connection
+- Allow Stream Deck and Transmitter - check this box to allow Stream Deck and Transmitter to connect to SAMMI:Core, fill out the port and optionally password for any incoming connection
-- Minimize to Tray - when checked, LioranBoard will minimize to tray instead of closing when you press X
+- Minimize to Tray - when checked, SAMMI:Core will minimize to tray instead of closing when you press X
-- FPS - LioranBoard is technically a game and runs at specific FPS, which, for example, affects Motion Commands for OBS.
+- FPS - SAMMI:Core is technically a game and runs at specific FPS, which, for example, affects Motion Commands for OBS.
 Should be the same as your stream FPS.
 - Interface Size - change scaling if you're using a non standard resolution
 - Reset LioranBoard - clears all running buttons and variables and reloads all decks
-- Check for Updates - checks for new updates, allows you to update LioranBoard and view patch noes
+- Check for Updates - checks for new updates, allows you to update SAMMI:Core and view patch noes

 ### OBS Connections
 Allows you to set up your OBS connection.
 Multiple connections and multiple OBSWS protocols are supported.